Sywell Aerodrome: Training & Sales

-The Blades

-The Blades aerobatic display team were based at Sywell, where their five Extra EA-300 aircraft were hangared.
-They performed aerobatic displays at major events around the country, in Europe, and in the Middle East.
-The team was the only one fully licensed by the CAA to carry paying 'passengers' in aerobatic displays, out of Sywell, or at many other locations.

 In January 2023, the Blades announced that their 2022 season was their last and that they would be disbanding after 17 years of operations.

 2 Excel, the parent company of the Blades, also have subsidiary businesses at the aerodrome and under the 2Excel Broadsword banner operate air charter services with types ranging from a Beech King Air to a Boeing 737.
 They also undertake work for the UK Government most especially the UK Maritime & Coastguard Agency and Oil Spill Response using a modified Boeing 727 aircraft.

 Air Leasing/Ultimate Warbirds

 In January 2016, Air Leasing Ltd, operators of the famous 'Grace Spitfire'- Supermarine Spitfire TR.9 ML407 'OU-V' moved to Sywell Aerodrome.
 Initially based in a single new build 'blister' type hangar named 'The Spitfire Blister' but known locally as 'Graceland' – they have now expanded to fill two more.
 AL specialise in the maintenance and restoration of vintage 'warbird' type aircraft such as the Spitfire, Hurricane, P-51 Mustang and Sea Fury.

 A subsidiary, Ultimate Warbird Flights, operate several two-seat warbirds for trial experience flights in Spitfire, Mustang, and Hispano Buchon aircraft.
 Four of the resident warbirds operate as the Ultimate Fighters display team – usually displaying Mustang, Spitfire, Hispano Buchon and Thunderbolt aircraft across the UK and Europe.